 In theory, anyone can state that they are a record label if they want to.
 Everything from a multi-million corporate machines down to a kid sat in their living room, so it’s essential you know the difference and research who is what.

 Many people seem to believe that record labels have died recently, or all artists are suddenly going down the independent route.
-This isn’t true but where there were once six major labels in 1998, now there are just three remaining: Sony, Warner Music Group, and Universal, which became the largest international record company after merging with EMI last year.
-The labels haven’t disappeared or stopped producing well known artists, they’ve just had to adapt with the times, which means becoming more technologically advanced, which many artists have been able to do themselves, independently.
+This isn’t true but where there were once six major labels in 1998, now there are just three remaining: Sony, Warner Music Group, and Universal, which became the largest international record company after merging with EMI in 2017.
+The labels haven’t disappeared or stopped producing well-known artists, they’ve just had to adapt with the times, which means becoming more technologically advanced, which many artists have been able to do themselves, independently.

 When you sign a major record deal, you are often signing away a large percentage of your record sales.
 This may seem sort of backwards but by giving away a percentage of your earnings, the record label will be spending more on your progression and musical growth.
 According to TheRoot, for every $1,000 in music sold, the average contracted major label recording artist makes about $23.40.
 Whereas Digital Music News stated that an unsigned artist makes 4x more from streaming than a major label artists, so you must take this into consideration.
 Although you’re giving away a larger percentage of your record sales, your supplies are close to infinite with major distribution, booking agents, high end producers and marketing agencies, proving the major labels have the budget to allow them to access top-notch professionals.